Degrees and Certifications:

 About the Author -- A Nerd in Progress

 Ms. Schaefer has always had a passion for words and stories and all the magic they can contain within them.
 In her free time, whenever she can grab hold of such an elusive thing, she is either devouring these words and stories through various mediums (novels, movies, shows, graphic novels, video games, non-fiction) or taking the role of creator, writing novels and creating artwork, playing tabletop role-playing games like Dungeons & Dragons, and participating in many online communities, through which she has connected with other creators across the globe.
-(Yes, she does go outside too; her non-homebody hobbies include travelling, hiking, going to Disneyland, and attending nerdy conventions).
+(Yes, she does go outside too; her non-homebody hobbies include travelling, hiking, and attending nerdy conventions).

 Her goal is to help her students become critical consumers of diverse texts, empowered weavers of words, advocates for themselves and what they care about, enthusiastic collaborators, and lifelong learners who respect the power of language to build empathy and shape how we experience the world and ourselves.